Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 3. Read your manual and understand the basics :

 If you understand the basics, using a generator can be simple.
 There are many different types of generators available.
 You’ll need to understand the specifics of your particular generator.
+Make sure you go through the manufacturer’s instructions or the owner’s manual.

-Many modern generators run on gasoline with no more than 10% ethanol.
+Many modern portable generators run on gasoline with no more than 10% ethanol.
 You’ll need to be familiar with the type of fuel your generator requires, the amount of power it produces, and any other special instructions that apply to your situation.

 For instance, even with a transfer switch, there’s a specific order of operations that need to be followed.
 You begin by connecting the generator cord to the transfer switch, turn off all of the circuit breakers, start the generator and let it warm up, flip the main breaker to the generator position, and turn on circuits one at a time.